 “D-do you think that fish will forgive me?”
-Mayu inquired of the elephant plush that had been placed atop the desk.
+Mayu asked the stuffed elephant sitting on the desk.

-“Did you pick up all the fragments?”
-I answered for the elephant, from just outside Mayu’s range of vision.
+“Did you pick up all the pieces?”
+I answered on the elephant’s behalf, outside of Mayu’s view.

 “Yeah.
-I wr-wrapped them all in p-paper and put them in a box.”
+Just like al-always, paper, I wrapped them in paper and put them in a box.”

-“What are you up to today?
-Confessions about a broken fish plate?”
+“What was it today?
+Penance over a broken fish plate?”

-To Mayu, destroying a stuffed animal is tantamount to murder and disposing of a broken plate in the trash is akin to concealing a corpse.
-But as long as she lives, she must continue to consume objects.
-As such, Mayu suffers from constant guilt and always speaks in a quavering voice.
+To Mayu, ripping up a doll is equivalent to murder, throwing away a broken plate akin to concealing a corpse.
+But as long as we live, we must continue to use things up.
+Mayu suffers from a constant sense of guilt and always speaks in a trembling voice.

 “Customers like that are rare, aren’t they?”